TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 * [RPC Encryption - An Exercise in Frustration](https://www.bloggingforlogging.com/2023/04/28/rpc-encryption-an-exercise-in-frustration/).
 * [SSPI introduction](https://tbt.qkation.com/posts/sspi-introduction/).

-Microsoft frequently uses the RPC for local and remote calls.
-Of course, many remote RPC calls are encrypted, and the caller needs to pass the authentication to be able to communicate with the server.
+Microsoft frequently uses RPC for local and remote calls.
+Of course, many remote RPC calls are encrypted, and the caller needs to pass the authentication to communicate with the server.

 Let's take, for example, [[MS-GKDI]: Group Key Distribution Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gkdi/943dd4f6-6b80-4a66-8594-80df6d2aad0a),

 > ...which enables clients to obtain cryptographic keys associated with Active Directory security principals.

 It specifies only one [`GetKey`](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gkdi/4cac87a3-521e-4918-a272-240f8fabed39) RPC method.
-I hope it's obvious that the key is encrypted and cannot be sent over the network as a plaintext.
+I hope it's obvious that the key is encrypted and cannot be sent over the network as plaintext.

 ![](./encrypted-rpc-request.png)